-Option 2 - choose which forms to print by selecting and opening each form separately.)
-FORMS CONTAINED IN THIS PACKET FORM# WHEN TO USE General Information for Self-Represented Litigants Appendix C For your information only 12 Rules of Courtroom Civility 12 Rules Required to start Nonlawyer Disclosure 12.900(a) Required if someone who is not a lawyer helps you with the forms Blank Motion (with sample) Motion Required to start Motion for Referral to General Magistrate 12.920(a) NOT required for the following issues: child support, emergency motions, motion to reopen a case General Magistrate / Hearing Officer Division Referral Assignment Table Table To determine the General Magistrate / Hearing Officer assigned to your case Notice of Hearing 12.923 Use when a hearing date has been set Fee Schedule for Family Law Cases Fee A schedule of fees for Family Law related cases Notice of Confidential Information Within Court Filing 2.40(d)(2) Use to notify the clerk of documents containing confidential information Designation of Current Address and E-mail Address 12.915 Do not provide an e-mail address unless you choose to serve and receive ALL documents in the future ONLY by e-mail.
-Once you choose to serve and receive documents by e-mail, you CANNOT change your decision.
+FORMS CONTAINED IN THIS PACKET FORM # WHEN TO USE General Information for Self-Represented Litigants Appendix C For your information only 12 Rules of Courtroom Civility 12 Rules Required to start Nonlawyer Disclosure 12.900(a) Required if someone who is not a lawyer helps you with the forms Motion to Contest Notice of Delinquency and Impending Judgment MCD Required to start Notice of Hearing (Child Support Enforcement Hearing Officer) 12.921 Use when a hearing date has been set General Magistrate / Hearing Officer Division Referral Assignment Table Table To determine the General Magistrate / Hearing Officer assigned to your case Fee Schedule for Family Law Cases Fee A schedule of fees for Family Law related cases Notice of Confidential Information Within Court Filing 2.40(d)(2) Use to notify the clerk of documents containing confidential information Designation of Current Address and E-mail Address 12.915 Do not provide an e-mail address unless you choose to serve and receive ALL documents in the future ONLY by e-mail.
+Once you choose to serve and receive documents by e- mail, you CANNOT change your decision.